Blind

 A

-to do the news because of the situation wherever I worked.
-I think
+try to do the news because of the situation wherever I worked.

-you know the story, don't you?
-When I worked at WPGC, I worked
+I think you know the story, don't you?
+When I worked at WPGC,

-Sunday afternoons my first few months there, and there was nobody
+I worked Sunday afternoons my first few months there, and there

-else at the station except a high school girl who answered phones
+was nobody else at the station except a high school girl who

-and took down people's addresses.
-We used to have these commercials
+answered phones and took down people's addresses.
+We used to

-where we were selling records and rebuilt vacuum cleaners, and
+have these commercials where we were selling records and rebuilt

 They

-had been working on this system in college, anyway, where I would
+I had been working on this system in college, anyway, where

-wear a pair of earphones and listen to someone reading the news;
+I would wear a pair of earphones and listen to someone reading

-and I would repeat it about a half a sentence behind them just
+the news; and I would repeat it about a half a sentence behind

-as a court reporter does with a stenomask machine.
-I had worked
+them just as a court reporter does with a stenomask machine.

-out this system where I found another station that used the same
+I had worked out this system where I found another station that

-wire service and had sold the time check on the hour, and they
+used the same wire service and had sold the time check on the

-always started their news on time.
-So I would just back-time myself
+hour, and they always started their news on time.
+So I would

 I